MediaComem/biopocket-mobile/DEVELOPMENT.md

   once an HTTP call is done.
 If you forget to do this, it may work locally because HTTP calls are very fast, but may fail on Travis.

+## Releases

+To build the app for release in Android or iOS, you can use respectivly the `npm run apr` and `npm run ipr` scripts.

+> __TODO: document the complete release process both for iOS and Android__

+### Android

+In the release process for Android, you'll need to do two specific action that requires executing commands in the CLI:
+* Zipaligning the `.apk`
+* Signing the `.apk`
+  > For this step, you'll also need an Android KeyStore.
+Use the Android Release KeyStore that is available in the MEI KeePassX.

+As a reminder of the commands to execute, you'll find two _dummy_ scripts in the `package.json` file: `zipalign` and `apksigner`.

+**Those two scripts SHOULD NOT be run since they are using absolute path to the required utilities that would most likely be missing in your computer.**

+> **TODO: It would be nice to have some kind of script that automates the process of preparing the `.apk` for and Android release, using some kind of config file for the utilities path.

 ## TODO